jiinurppa/SpriteSheeter/README.md

 ```

 ## Configuration Parameters
-See `sample.ini` for a generic example.
+See `sample.ini` for a generic example
 | Parameter       | Example         | Description                                     |
 | --------------- | --------------- | ----------------------------------------------- |
 | OutputFormat    | PNG             | Format for writing sprite sheet                 |